thumtblog/thumtblog.github.io/_posts/2021-05-11-mask-align.md

 <!-- Bidirectional -->

 In the future, we plan to extend our method to directly generate symmetrized alignments without leveraging the agreement between two unidirectional models.
-For further disccusion, please contact: **Chi Chen** (*chenchi19@mails.tsinghua.edu.cn*).
+For further discussion, please contact: **Chi Chen** (*chenchi19@mails.tsinghua.edu.cn*).

 ## References